 King and The Family have created a legacy in the city of Cincinnati, Ohio, but the choices they’ve made along the way have hurt the one person who’s sacrificed the most.
 As they all come to terms with their fate, the hard part is dealing with what they’ve caused.

 In this story, a Cincinnati black author allows us into her life to show us what it was like being a young, teen mother of a child with a disability.
 She talks about the trials and tribulations as well as dealing with diversity and disappointment.

 The Lover’s Game (2018)

 The Lover’s Game is an intriguing tale of love; betrayal, anger, secrets, possibility, and redemption are all pieces to the puzzle of one man’s search for love.

 The Story of Marissa Ray (2018)

-The Story of Marissa Ray is a fictional story about lust, deceit, and betrayal. a Black woman in her mid-thirties who is struggling with relationships with her family and friends.
+The Story of Marissa Ray is a fictional story about lust, deceit, and betrayal.
+A Black woman in her mid-thirties is struggling with relationships with her family and friends.

 Are you up for the challenge?
 The Wise Up Challenge was created to impact people of all ages and backgrounds and serve as a devotional that motivates and inspires God’s people.

 Girl, You Are Magic (2018)

 An inspirational illustrated poem for girls.
 The colorful illustrations and strong poetic verses promote self-esteem and confidence in children.
 Also, it helps them to believe that anything is possible if they believe in their own unique abilities.